 Though Prince was one of pop music’s very brightest stars, he knew that he could shine even brighter surrounded by a great band.
 And none of his backing bands were greater than the Revolution, who supported his Purpleness from 1979 to 1986, a period which includes the commercial peak of Purple Rain and during which Prince made the bulk of his most important music.

-Almost exactly on the one-year anniversary of their former bandleader’s death, the core members of the Revolution — guitarist Wendy Melvoin, keyboardists Lisa Coleman and Matt Fink, drummer Bobby Z., and bassist Brown Mark — will reunite for a tour beginning April 20 in Minneapolis.
+On the one-year anniversary of their former bandleader’s death, the core members of the Revolution — guitarist Wendy Melvoin, keyboardists Lisa Coleman and Matt Fink, drummer Bobby Z., and bassist Brown Mark — will reunite for a tour beginning April 21 in Minneapolis.
 In advance of those concerts, the musicians shared their favorite Prince stories, which feature a cameo from Prince’s heroine Joni Mitchell and one very annoyed flight attendant.

 “For my 20th birthday, Prince decided to throw a surprise party for me at a club called Tramps in Minneapolis.
 He even flew in my twin sister Susannah.
 At one point during the party, he said, ‘Do me a favor and sit down at this table and wait.’
 So I waited, and then in comes Prince and Joni Mitchell to sit with me, and she gave me three of her lithographs as a present.
 It was one of my most profound moments.
 Prince was a fan of Joni’s, just like Lisa [Coleman] and I were, so to get to know her was incredible.
 I remember a time when we were in California, and Prince called me and said, ‘Let’s go out and have dinner at Joni’s place in Malibu.’
 I just thought Oh my god!
 The three of us get in the car and we played Blue on the drive to her place.
 We got there and opened the door and Joni was calling for her cat Puss-Puss in that beautiful voice of hers.
 The walls of her house were covered with her portraits of people like Miles Davis — it was amazing.
 So we’re on the couch, having these incredibly deep conversations with Joni Mitchell, and Prince walks over to the piano and starts playing “A Case of You.”
 Then Joni says, ‘Oh wow!
 That’s really pretty.
 What song are you playing?’
 We all yelled, ‘It’s your song!’
 Prince got such a kick out of that.”